AppThreat/cpggen/README.md

 cpggen --server
 ```

-You can invoke the endpoint `/cpg` to generate CPG.
+You can invoke the endpoint `/cpg` to generate CPG from a path, http or package url.
+Parameters can be passed using GET or POST request.

 ```
 curl "http://127.0.0.1:7072/cpg?src=/Volumes/Work/sandbox/vulnerable-aws-koa-app&out_dir=/tmp/cpg_out&lang=js"